qcif/httpie-oauth1/README.rst

 Note: the quotes are necessary, because the shell treats the less-than sign as a special character.

-The value can just have the *client secret* after the colon (when there is no less-than sign).
+The value can also just have the *client secret* after the colon (when there is no less-than sign).
 But this is not recommended, because putting passwords on the command line is insecure.